 New Student Orientation

 New student orientations are presented by the Office of Student Experience and geared towards undergraduate students.
-Graduate students in the Master's of Teaching programs have separate mandatory orientations presented by the National College of Education.
+Graduate students in the Master's of Teaching programs are enrolled in a separate online orientation prior to the start of class.

 NLU Online Bookstore

 At Ecampus, you can purchase your books and any NLU apparel every term.
 The bookstore officially opens four weeks before the term starts and is a one-stop shopping experience where you can use NLU book advances/vouchers and save on used and marketplace books.
 Starting Fall 2013, you can have books shipped to the Chicago campus for pickup too.
 On-campus buy backs are offered three times a year after the Fall, Winter and Spring terms at the Chicago, North Shore, Wheeling and Lisle campuses.

 The NLU portal provides students, faculty and administrative staff with world-class Intranet and Internet services.
 This is where you can check e-mail, register for courses if you’re a graduate student, login to your Desire2Learn (D2L) course, view your term schedule, view your transcript and evaluation, access the NLU library catalogs and Smarthinking, and explore Career Beam and Hire NLU.

 Every student is assigned an NLU ID# at the time of admission or registration along with a portal username and generic password.
 Your academic advisor can supply you with your portal username if you need assistance.
 If you need to reset your password, you can call the OIT Help Desk at 866-813-1177 or email firstname.lastname@example.org.

 Click here to view instructions on Accessing Your Degree Evaluation.